HomeSEOHow to Fix Inconsistent NAP Listings (and Why It's Serious)

 Quick Tip: Choose one canonical URL format and stick to it religiously.
 For most businesses, https://www.yourdomain.com is the safest choice.
 Redirect all variations to this primary URL.

-What makes URL inconsistencies particularly tricky is that they often work – all variations might lead to your website.
+What makes URL inconsistencies particularly tricky is that they often work.
+All variations might lead to your website.
 This makes business owners complacent.
 “They all work, so what’s the problem?”
 The problem is that search engines see each variation as a separate entity, fragmenting your online authority.

 Here’s your action plan, distilled from everything we’ve covered: